Armenian genocide denial: United States

 Historian Donald Bloxham states that, "In a very real sense, 'genocide denial' was accepted and furthered by the United States government before the term genocide had even been coined."
 In interwar Turkey, prominent American diplomats like Mark Lambert Bristol and Joseph Grew endorsed the Turkish nationalist view that the Armenian genocide was a war against the forces of imperialism.
 In 1922, before receiving the Chester concession, Colby Chester argued that Christians of Anatolia were not massacred; his writing exhibited many of the themes of later genocide denial.
 In the 1930s, the Turkish embassy scuttled a planned film adaptation of Franz Werfel's popular novel The Forty Days of Musa Dagh by the American company MGM, threatening a boycott of American films.
 Turkish embassies, with the support of the US State Department, shot down attempts to revive the film in the 1950s and 1960s.

 Turkey began political lobbying around 1975. Şükrü Elekdağ, Turkish ambassador to the United States from 1979 to 1989, worked aggressively to counter the trend of Armenian genocide recognition by courting academics, business interests, and Jewish groups.
 Committee members of the United States Holocaust Memorial Museum reported Elekdağ told them that the safety of Jews in Turkey was not guaranteed if the museum covered the Armenian genocide.
 Under his tenure, the Institute of Turkish Studies (ITS) was set up, funded by $3 million from Turkey, and the country spent $1 million annually on public relations.
 In 2000, Elekdağ complained ITS had "lost its function and its effectiveness."
 Turkey threatened to cut off the United States' access to key air bases in Turkey, were it to recognize the genocide.
 In 2007, a Congressional resolution for genocide recognition failed because of Turkish pressure.
 Opponents of the bill said a genocide had taken place, but argued against formal recognition to preserve good relations with Turkey.
 Each year since 1994, the United States president has issued a commemorative message on 24 April.
 Turkey has sometimes made concessions to keep the president from using the word "genocide".
 In 2019, both houses of Congress passed resolutions formally recognizing the genocide.
-On 24 April 2021, the Armenian Genocide Remembrance Day, President Joe Biden referred to the events as "genocide" in a statement released by the White House.
-On 24 April 2025, officials of the second Donald Trump administration referred to the genocide without using the word "genocide".

 United Kingdom

-Human rights lawyer Geoffrey Robertson charged that around 2000, "genocide denial had entrenched itself in the Eastern Department [of the Foreign and Commonwealth Office (FCO)] ... to such an extent that it was briefing ministers with a bare-faced disregard for readily ascertainable facts", such as its own records from the time.
+The human rights lawyer Geoffrey Robertson charged that around 2000, "genocide denial had entrenched itself in the Eastern Department [of the Foreign and Commonwealth Office (FCO)] ... to such an extent that it was briefing ministers with a bare-faced disregard for readily ascertainable facts", such as its own records from the time.
 In 2006, in response to a debate initiated by MP Steven Pound, a representative of the FCO said the United Kingdom did not recognize the genocide because "the evidence is not sufficiently unequivocal".